VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

       -rule.templates="/path/to/file".
 Path to a single file with go templates -rule.templates="dir/*.tpl" -rule.templates="/*.tpl".
 Relative path to all .tpl files in "dir" folder, absolute path to all .tpl files in root.
+      -rule.templates="dir/**/*.tpl".
+Includes to all .tpl files in "dir" folder and it's subfolders recursively.
      Supports an array of values separated by comma or specified via multiple flags.
   -rule.updateEntriesLimit int
      Defines the max number of rule's state updates stored in-memory.
 Rule's updates are available on rule's Details page and are used for debugging purposes.
 The number of stored updates can be overriden per rule via update_entries_limit param. (default 20)